httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

  * The signer or verifier does not understand the content identifier.
  * The identifier identifies a header field that is not present in the message or whose value is malformed.
  * The identifier is a Dictionary member identifier that references a header field that is not present in the message, is not a Dictionary Structured Field, or whose value is malformed.
- * The identifier is a List Prefix member identifier that references a header field that is not present in the message, is not a List Structured Field, or whose value is malformed.
  * The identifier is a Dictionary member identifier that references a member that is not present in the header field value, or whose value is malformed.
 E.g., the identifier is `"x-dictionary";key=c` and the value of the `x-dictionary` header field is `a=1, b=2`
- * The identifier is a List Prefix member identifier that specifies more List members than are present the header field.
-E.g., the identifier is `"x-list";prefix=3` and the value of the `x-list` header field is `(1, 2)`.

 In the following non-normative example, the HTTP message being signed is the following request: